-BTB subscribed a blanket comprehensive general liability including insurance against fire, flood, extended coverage and rental loss insurance with policy specifications, limits and deductibles customarily carried for similar properties.
+BTB is subscribed to a comprehensive general liability policy which includes insurance against fire, flood, extended coverage and rental loss insurance with policy specifications, limits and deductibles customarily carried for similar properties.
 There are, however, certain types of risks (generally of a catastrophic nature such as from wars or environmental contamination) which are either uninsurable or not insurable on an economically viable basis.
 BTB also carries insurance for earthquake risks, subject to certain policy limits and deductibles, and will continue to carry such insurance if it is economical to do so.
 Should an uninsured or underinsured loss occur, BTB could lose its investment in, and anticipated profits and cash flows from, one or more of its properties, but BTB would continue to be obligated to repay any mortgage recourse or mortgage indebtedness on such properties.